svbmicro/SameNameInSearch/README.md

 I made sure that it is not so and I must create checking script.

-There are two scripts in repository. procedure.java - java code for command manager oracle.sql - if you have access to meta database
+There are two scripts in repository. procedure.java - java code for command manager, oracle.sql - if you have access to meta database